-An in-depth review of the social proof persuasion technique with tips and takeaways for (online) marketing managers based on psychological research
+An in-depth review of the social proof persuasion technique with tips and takeaways for (online) marketing managers looking to strengthen their persuasive marketing.

 Marketers love the idea of social proof, the magical tactic that makes your customers more likely to click or, hopefully, convert.
 Seems like an easy fix when it comes to implementation, and sometimes it is, but not always.